huhwt/huhwt-xtv/README.md

 ## Introduction
 -------------

-The 'Interactive Treeview' in webtrees is a great tool to visualize the existing relationships in a compact way at a glance.
+The 'Interactive Treev' diagram in Webtrees is a great tool for displaying relationships around a person at a glance.

-When using it, however, it is sometimes irritating that you don't really know whether the tree is now complete and it would be nice to have an overview of which and how many people are actually in the representation.
+When using it, however, it is sometimes irritating that you don't know exactly whether the tree is now complete and it would also be nice to have an overview of which and how many people are actually in the diagram.
+The screen also only ever shows part of the overall tree and you don't know exactly where in the tree the current section is actually located.
+If a person has several relationships, no differentiation is made between them.
+If persons appear several times in different places in the tree - implex - this situation cannot be recognized directly.

 This is where the expansion comes in:

 The initial state is defined via form control fields.
-If the view is open, it can be extensively analyzed and its status can be changed reversibly.
-You get information about the number of people shown at any time and you can navigate to a desired person in the view.
+Once the view is open, it can be analyzed to a large extent and its status can be reversibly changed.
+Information about the number of people shown is available at any time and you can navigate to a desired person in the view.
 The additional functions can be triggered via control fields in the view.

+You can reload entire sections of the view or just individual family branches and hide them again.

+Implex states can be highlighted.

+You can suppress reloading in the implex case.

+Multiple relationships can be resolved and displayed separately.

+The entire tree is displayed as an abstracted pagemap at any time, you can navigate directly to any area of the tree via the pagemap and the position of the current screen section can be immediately recognized in the pagemap.
 ## Description of the functions
 ------------------------------

 Form controls:

 * You can specify the number of generations shown from the start
-    - '-' N '+' - option in the form's header    - Min: 2, Max: 25 - Default: 4
+    - '-' N '+' - option in the header form - Min: 1, Max: 25 - Default: 4
-- (The more generations given, the longer the primary dissolution takes.)
+- (The more generations specified, the longer the primary resolution takes).

-* You can control whether the patri- or matri-linear approach is used for the parent resolution
+* You can control whether the parent resolution is patri-linear or matri-linear
-    - Patri-linear -> father's side takes precedence  / Matri-linear -> mother's side takes precedence
+    - Patri-linear -> Father side has priority / Matri-linear -> Mother side has priority
-    - (If there is no hit on the priority line, the other line is called automatically)
+    - (If there is no match on the priority line, the other line is automatically called up)
-- Checkbox 'Paternal side takes precedence' in header   - Default: Paternal (webtrees-Standard)
+- Checkbox 'Maternal side has priority' in the header form - Default: Patri-linear (webtrees standard)

-* In the person boxes, the generation rank in relation to the starting person is displayed
-    - (Decedants < 0, Ancestors > 0)
+* Option 'Show Implex'
+    - If active, persons for whom implex was recognized are highlighted with a frame (default: off).

+* Option 'Suppress Implex'
+    - If active, subtrees based on persons/families for which Implex has been recognized are not expanded further or no extension boxes are added (default: off).

+* Option 'Show separately'
+    - If active, multiple relationships - 1 person with several partners - are displayed as separate family boxes, which are visually highlighted with dashed lines above and below (default: off).
+    - If the start person is affected, the entire view is divided into 2 or more areas.
+An attempt is made to keep the general alignment of the areas synchronized.
+The start person and generation columns in the areas should be on the same axes (default: off).

 View controls: